egoschema/EgoSchema/benchmarking/InternVideo/README.md

 Subsequently:
 - Closely follow the onboarding steps detailed on their official documentation.
-- Ensure you install both `InternVideo's MSRVTT` and `Vit-L-14 finetuned weights`.
+- Install CLIP Vit-L-14 weights file `ViT-L-14.pt` at https://openaipublic.azureedge.net/clip/models/b8cca3fd41ae0c99ba7e8951adf17d267cdb84cd88be6f7c2e0eca1737a03836/ViT-L-14.pt
+- Install InternVideo's MSRVTT weight file `MSRVTT.ckpt` by submitting InternVideo form avaliable on their github page.

 ### Step 2: Positioning Code Files

-Place the provided code files and directories into `Downstream/multi-modalities-downstream`.
+Place the `run_internvideo.py` and `disguise.ipynb` files as well as `meta_data` folder into `Downstream/multi-modalities-downstream`.
+Additionally place the weights files `MSRVTT.ckpt` and `ViT-L-14.pt` in the `Downstream/multi-modalities-downstream`.

 ### Step 3: Question Formatting

 Execute the `disguise.ipynb` Jupyter notebook.
-This script will transform the questions into a format compatible with `msrvtt`.
+This script will transform the questions into a format compatible with `msrvtt` and fill the meta_data folder appropriatelly.

 ### Step 4: Modify `objectives.py` File